The Stable Limit DAHA and the Double Dyck Path Algebra: Introduction

-On the other hand, the analysis of the $\H_k^+$ stable limit action requires a more sophisticated approach.
-The action of the Cherednik operators in $\H_k^+$ is no longer compatible with the inverse system $\P_k^+$.
-The failure can be witnessed at the spectrum level and allows for a precise identification of the obstruction.
+The failure of the compatibility of the action of the Cherednik operators in $\H_k^+$ with the inverse system $\P_k^+$ can be witnessed at the level of their spectrum and allows for a precise identification of the obstruction.
 As it turns out, the Cherednik operator $Y_i$ is compatible with the inverse system $x_i\P_k^+$, inducing an action of the limit operator on $x_i\P_\infty^+$.
 While this might be satisfactory from the point of view of a single Cherednik operator, it does not lead to a non-zero common domain for all Cherednik operators $Y_i$, $i\geq 1$.
-It is therefore necessary to adjust the action of $Y_i$ on the complement of $x_i\P_k^+$.
-We address this first difficulty uniformly, by introducing a new structure $\Ht_k^+$, which we call \emph{deformed DAHA}, and its standard representation on $\P_k^+$.
-The action of the deformed Cherednik operators $\widetilde{Y}_i$ coincides with the action of $Y_i$ on $x_i\P_k^+$.
+It is therefore necessary to adjust the action of $Y_i$ on a complement of $x_i\P_k^+$.
+We address this first difficulty uniformly, by introducing a new finite rank algebraic structure $\Ht_k^+$, which we call \emph{the deformed DAHA}, and its standard representation on $\P_k^+$.
+The actions of the Cherednik operator $Y_i$ and the deformed Cherednik operator $\widetilde{Y}_i$ coincide on $x_i\P_k^+$.

 Nevertheless, $\Ht_k^+$ is a more complicated structure, and, most notably, the deformed Cherednik operators no longer commute.
-The compatibility of their action with the inverse system is still missing.
-We overcome this second difficulty by formulating a concept of limit that takes into consideration not only the inverse system, but also the $\tc$-adic topology.
-As it turns out, the limit operators $\widetilde{Y}_i$ act on $\Pas^+$, but not on $\P_\infty^+$, attesting again to the canonical nature of the almost symmetric module.
-On $x_i\Pas^+$ the action of the limit operator $\widetilde{Y}_i$ coincides with the action of the Cherednik operator $Y_i$.
-This analysis occupies most of Section \ref{sec: +stablelimit}, culminating with the proof of Proposition \ref{prop: limit action}.
+Their action is still not compatible with the inverse system, but they satisfy instead a more subtle compatibility.
+To express this compatibility we formulate a concept of limit that takes into consideration not only the inverse system, but also the $\tc$-adic topology.
+This allows us to define limit operators $\widetilde{Y}_i$ acting, not on $\P_\infty^+$, but only on $\Pas^+$, attesting again to the canonical nature of the almost symmetric module.
+On $x_i\Pas^+$ the action of the limit operator $\widetilde{Y}_i$ coincides with the action of the limit Cherednik operator $Y_i$.
+This analysis occupies most of \S\ref{sec: +stablelimit}, culminating with the proof of Proposition \ref{prop: limit action}.